top of page

 The Map

 The map is based on a point-to-point movement system that we feel better captures the nature of the campaigns in this area, than did the hexagon based system we used for the 2018 release.
-This will be on a mounted map board (in two sections) covering the border areas between Norway and Sweden, from Gothenburg to Trondheim.
+This will be on a mounted map board (in two sections) covering the border areas between Norway and Sweden, from Strömstad to Verdal.
 Each area has a primary terrain, which represents the dominant terrain in the region, and this influences the combat and movement of units.
 There are also secondary terrain features that influence movement and combat, including towns, villages, roads, bridges etc.

 The Units/counters